astronomer/astro-docs/enterprise/v0.25/06_manage-astronomer/11_configure-nfs.md

     eksctl create iamidentitymapping --cluster ${CLUSTER_NAME} --arn arn:aws:iam::${AWS_ACCOUNT_ID}:user/efs-nfs-sa --username efs-nfs-sa
     ```

-7. Configure a job in the CI/CD tool of your choice.
-We recommend using the job to package the code for your DAGs into .zip files and deploy the .zip files to your EFS file system.
-At a minimum, your job would be running the following commands:
+7. Configure a workflow with a CI/CD tool of your choice.
+For this example setup, we create a workflow that packages DAG files into `.zip` files and deploys the `.zip` files to your EFS file system.
+At a minimum, your CI workflow would be running the following commands:

     ```sh
     POD=$(kubectl -n $NAMESPACE get pod -l role=nfs-sync -o jsonpath="{.items[0].metadata.name}")